jadijadi/lpic1book/content/1012_boot_the_system.md

 ## Key Knowledge Areas

-* Provide common commands to the boot loader and options to the kernel at boot time
+* Provide common commands to the bootloader and options to the kernel at boot time
 * Demonstrate knowledge of the boot sequence from BIOS/UEFI to boot completion
 * Understanding of SysVinit and systemd
 * Awareness of Upstart